-- Feed the Hungry Benevolence during a fast is key to keeping the right focus (Matthew 5:42). - Keep a Godly focus - Give to them that ask. - Do not turn away from the person that borrows.
+- Feed the Hungry Benevolence during a fast is key to keeping the right focus (Matthew 5:42).

+Keep a Godly focus

+- Keep a Godly focus

+- Give to them that ask.

+- Do not turn away from the person that borrows.

+- Cover them that are naked.

+- House the homeless.

+- Hide thyself not = means do not make stranger those who are in need.
+They are a part of you by the nature of being an extension of you through God.

+- Matthew 25:42-43 "The least are manifestations of God as well."